 Travel by car is the best way to discover Romania's remote areas,

-to admire the unique scenery and take advantage of the innumerable
+to admire the unique scenery and take advantage of the innumerable photo opportunities.

 Most major international and local car rental companies have offices in the major cities and airports.

-usually renters must be over 21, have a valid driver's licence and a valid credit card.
+renters are over 21 years old and have a valid driver's licence and a valid credit card.

 Romania's main roads are well marked and maintained.

-A map that indicates the condition of roads in Romania is available for
+A map that indicates the condition of roads in Romania is available for download here.

 Many pass through cities and towns and gas stations, food stores and hotels are easy to find.

 Road congestion may be an issue - during weekends or holidays - for a few popular routes.

 A map of traffic intensity forecast is available for download here.

 The Romanian Automobile Association (ACR or "Automobil Clubul Roman") offers 24 hour roadside assistance.

 Taxis are available in every city and larger towns in Romania.